Meridian Community College

 Meridian, MS 39307

 Associate Degree Nursing - Associate of Applied Science

 Betty W. Davis, PhD, RN, CNE, Dean, Nursing

 The Associate Degree Nursing Program provides students with educational opportunities for personal and intellectual development and for a career to help meet the health care needs of the community.

 MCC’s program prepares graduates for beginning staff level positions as registered nurses.
 A graduate receives an Associate of Applied Science Degree and is eligible to apply to take the National Council Licensure Examination for licensure as a registered nurse.
-This program is accredited by the Mississippi Board of Trustees of State Institutions of Higher Learning and Accreditation Commission for Education in Nursing, Inc., 3343 Peachtree Road NE, Suite 850, Atlanta, GA, 30326, 1-404-975-5000, www.acenursing.org (continuing accreditation with a revisit in eight years, scheduled for 2018.
+This program is accredited by the Mississippi Board of Trustees of State Institutions of Higher Learning with Full Accreditation with Conditions and Accreditation Commission for Education in Nursing, Inc., 3343 Peachtree Road NE, Suite 850, Atlanta, GA, 30326, 1-404-975-5000, www.acenursing.org (continuing accreditation with a revisit in eight years, scheduled for 2018.